 In 1946, John Kameaaloha Almeida released a few 78rpm records of his own Hawaiian music.

+But he had difficulty financing and distributing the recordings.
 Johnny approached his employer, George K. Ching, the proprietor of the Maestro Music Store in downtown Honolulu, where Johnny taught ukulele and guitar.

+The result was the creation of the 49th State Records Company.
 George would finance and distribute the label, while Johnny would serve as the musical director for each and every recording.

 Traditional Hawaiian chant & hula, hapa haole songs, and even music from the rest of Polynesia, were recorded by a stable of aspiring talent.